Australia–Germany relations

-Foreign relations exist between Australia and Germany.
-Both nations are members of the G-20 major economies, Organisation for Economic Co-operation and Development and the United Nations.
+Australia-Germany relations are the historical and bilateral relations between the Commonwealth of Australia and the Federal Republic of Germany, both nations shared values of democracy and human rights, substantial commercial links, and a keen interest in each other's culture.
+As part of a strategic partnership concluded in 2013, both nations are also increasingly cooperating on security policy issues.
+Both countries also maintain diplomatic relations in each other's countries.

+In December 2001, Australian Department of Foreign Affairs estimated that there were 15,000 Australian citizens resident in Germany.
+There were many German missionaries who emigrated to Australia, established mission stations and worked with Aboriginal Australians, in some cases helping to preserve their languages and culture.

 History

 New Guinea

 An early collision of Australian and German interests dates to the early 1880s, as both the German Empire and the elites of the United Kingdom's Australian colonies were interested in exploiting the resources of the island of New Guinea.
 Eventually, the north-eastern quarter of the island became a German protectorate in 1884 (German New Guinea), while Queensland annexed the southeastern quarter of the island to the British Empire in 1883.
 In 1902–1905, soon after the formation of the Commonwealth of Australia, this Territory of Papua was formally transferred under the Australian administration.
 Thus a land border between German and Australian colonial possessions came into existence, at least as a line on world maps.
 In practice, however, there was little if any colonial presence in the interior of the island, and the border remained mostly unsurveyed.